Special Educational Needs

 - If your child has specific medical needs then a care plan will be put in place.
 As a staff, we have experience of working with children with a range of different medical needs;

-- Good attendance is very important to us, and we are aiming as a school for a child’s attendance to be a minimum of 97%.
+- Good attendance is very important to us, and we are aiming as a school for our overall attendance to be over 96%.
 As a school, we do all that we can to ensure a child attends school regularly, and we want to work with you should difficulties arise.
 We have a member off staff responsible for overseeing attendance, and a Home School Link Worker who can support you at home.
 We also have procedures in place should attendance and/or punctuality be at a level that causes concern;

 · All children, regardless of need, are encouraged to contribute actively to the wider life of the school.